-Note: Students take the following courses in the order listed with their cohort on Monday evenings, 6 pm - 10 pm; each course builds upon the previous courses (thus there are no electives).
+Note: Students take the following 14 courses in the order listed with their cohort on Tuesday evenings, 6 pm - 10 pm; each course builds upon the previous courses. an additional 4 electives can be taken at any time over the course of the program, such as online, during Intersession and/or Summer semesters.
 Full course syllabi are available for downloading on the respective cohort pages.

 SPIR M501 Spiritual Formation